Data and AI Training

 You can automate tasks with SQL - reduce manual procedures.

-Finally SQL skills are valued in finance - SQL looks good on your CV.
+Finally SQL skills are valued - SQL looks good on your CV.

 The SQL SELECT statement